petterh/textedit/docs/Chapter-7-Off-the-Launch-Pad.md

 ## Drag and Drop Revisited

 So far, we’ve talked of dragging one or more text file icons onto the TextEdit icon.
 You can also drag a text file icon onto a running in­stan­ce of TextEdit.
-TextEdit identifies itself as ca­pable of handling the WM_DROPFILES mes­sage by calling DragAcceptFiles during main win­dow creation, so the Explorer will happily send us a WM_DROPFILES mes­sage.
+TextEdit identifies itself as capable of handling the WM_DROPFILES mes­sage by calling DragAcceptFiles during main win­dow creation, so the Explorer will happily send us a WM_DROPFILES mes­sage.
 In response, TextEdit will open the dropped file in place of the current file.

 What should we do if somebody drops multiple files on us?
 That is actually a some­what thorny problem.
 For an MDI app­li­ca­tion, it is per­fectly natural to open multiple files, but for an SDI app­li­ca­tion, this would be a distinctly unnatural act.